 Are you looking for that one destination with fun activities to excite you?
-If this is what you have always dreamt to have while on safari in Africa then Pemba Island has got it all for you.
-It is that one area you need not to miss to visit if you are looking for lifetime experiences and among the many exciting activities for you to engage in this area include;
+If this is what you have always dreamt to have while on safari in Tanzania, then Pemba Island has got it all for you.
+It is that one area you need not miss to visit if you are looking for lifetime experiences and among the many exciting activities for you to engage in this area include;

 Pay a visit to the ZSTC Clove oil distillery